 The same rules apply online to doing it in-person.
 You tend to need to marshal users more to keep them on topic but it gives less vocal people a chance to be heard and you have the benefit of a written transcript to analyse at the end.

-A focus group should last 1-2 hours to keep it, er, focussed.
-Analysis requires another day.
+A focus group itself should last 1-2 hours to keep it, er, focussed.
+Set up and analysis requires a few days.